 Problem Statement

 It is not known how African American faculty and peers contributed to goal setting, self-motivation, and ongoing persistence in the college experiences for African American alumni of predominantly White institutions from the South Atlantic Region of the United States.
-There is still a need to further study the impact of the diversity in faculty and peers at PW Isas it pertains to the overall persistence of African American students.
-Colleges and universities were racially integrated but there is still a difference in the graduation rates of African American and White student (Griffith et al., 2017) as this concern relates to the goals that are set by the students, their internal motivation to engage this experience, and the persistence that can ensue if the other internal mechanisms are strong for African American students.
+There is still a need to further study the impact of the diversity in faculty and peers at PWIs because it pertains to the overall persistence of African American students.
+Colleges and universities were racially integrated, but there is still a difference in the graduation rates of African American and White student (Griffith et al., 2017) as this concern relates to the goals that are set by the students, their internal motivation to engage this experience, and the persistence that can ensue if the other internal mechanisms are strong for African American students.

 Higher education is available to all students but there was a time that African American students were banned from any form of education.
 According to National Center for Education Statistics (NCES, 2022) the six-year graduation rate of college students in the United States is 62%.
 The national graduation rate for African American students is 42% (NCES, 2022).
 This challenged success rate for African American students suggests that there are other systemic challenges that must be addressed to improve this number.
-In a study by Bourne-Bowie, 2000), one third to one half of African American students will graduate with a degree from a PWI.
+In a study by Bourne-Bowie (2000), one third to one half of African American students will graduate with a degree from a PWI.
 Student retention is a problem in higher education as African American students do not persist and they drop out of PWIs (Bourne-Bowie, 2000).

 Retention initiatives for African American students attending PWIs need to be studied.
 Grier-Reed et al., (2011) stated that African American students have a better chance of thriving if they are provided a safe, encouraging, and supportive space for reflecting on their experiences.
 This study attempts to verify that this claim is accurate and will also seek to determine additional factors that could contribute to an overall better and emotional healthier experience.